m0dd0/fusion_addin_framework/docs/source/examples.rst

     def stop(context):
         cmd.addin.stop()

+.. _hirachy_example:

 Command at a very custom position
 ---------------------------------
 In the example above we positioned the control into an already existing panel.
-Using the framework it is also very simple to position the command at a custom panel or even into a custom tab.
+Using the framework it is very simple to position the command control into a custom panel or even into a custom tab.

-To create a custom tab or panel you only need to pass a unique id to the corresponding wrapper class.
+To create a custom tab or panel you only need to pass a new unique id to the corresponding wrapper class.
 If you pass "random" as id, a random id will be genreated and used.
 In this example mostly the default values are used.
 However you can specify every